 A total of 745 adults and 254 fledgling chicks were captured during the 2021/2022 field season with 107 adults banded this season (including 69 from study burrows).
-Of the 254 fledgling chicks banded during the 2021/2022 field season, 227 were banded in study burrows; 12 had already fledged prior to the banding visit in May 2022.
+Of the 254 fledgling chicks banded during the 2021/2022 field season, 227 were banded in the study burrow and the remaining 12 had already fledged prior to the banding visit in May 2022.

 There have been a total of 386 returned chicks recaptured at the colony since they were banded prior to fledging.
 Of these, 124 returned chicks identified during the 2021/2022 breeding season; 23 of which had been caught for the first time at the colony.
 The majority of returned chicks were from the 2013/2014 breeding season, followed by the 2010/2011 cohort).
 Not all cohorts were represented as no returned chicks from the 1995/1996 and 1996/1997 cohorts were recaptured this season.
-Understanding the factors affecting return rates of chicks within the 35-ha study site is vital.
-It is important to determine whether it is related to low juvenile survival and/or recruitment or if it is simply due to a lack of detection.
-Understanding juvenile survival and recruitment is necessary for accurate population estimates and risk assessment modelling.
-Therefore, it is recommended that effort to obtain this data is completed with urgency.
+Understanding the factors affecting return rates of chicks into the population and whether it relates either to low juvenile survival and/or recruitment or is purely due to lack of effort to locate banded birds within the 35-ha study site is vital.
+Survival effort estimates, especially juvenile survival and recruitment are vital for accurate population estimates and risk assessment modelling, and it is highly recommended that effort to obtain data to fill this knowledge gap for black petrels is completed with urgency.